Probing the Disorder inside the Cubic Unit Cell of Halide Perovskites from First-Principles: Conclusions

 \section{Conclusions}

 In summary, our work focused on the local atomic structure as it occurs in the finite-temperature vibrational dynamics of the HaP material CsPbBr$_3$.
-Using first-principles MD performed at $T=425~\mathrm{K}$, we investigated the short-range dynamic interactions occurring among the atoms in the system and found an interlocking of neighboring Cs and Br atoms.
+Using first-principles MD performed at $T=425~\mathrm{K}$ {and $T=525~\mathrm{K}$}, we investigated the short-range dynamic interactions occurring among the atoms in the system and found an interlocking of neighboring Cs and Br atoms.
 The dynamic coupling of the two species was shown to manifest in the most likely Cs-Br distance being significantly shorter than what is inferred from an ideal cubic structure and to be connected to very shallow potential wells for Br motions, which are found to occur in an energy landscape that is locally and dynamically disordered.
-We have probed the disorder in CsPbBr$_3$ to reveal an interesting dynamic coupling of Cs and Br, which we quantified on an atomic scale and showed to be involved in profound structural deviations occurring locally and dynamically in the system.
-Our findings underline that such dynamic structural effects appear even inside a nominal unit cell of HaPs and, therefore, motivate future work to explore how structural deviations that cannot be inferred from consideration of just the average geometry and small atomic displacements impact optoelectronic and other properties of these materials.
+We have probed the disorder in CsPbBr$_3$ to reveal an interesting dynamic coupling of Cs and Br, which we quantified on an atomic scale and showed to be involved in profound structural deviations occurring locally and dynamically in the system. {Specifically, we showed that Cs-Br coupling play an important role in the octahedral tilting dynamics of CsPbBr$_3$.} {Since the Br atomic orbitals are known to significantly contribute to the electronic states close to the band edges, this is relevant for the optoelectronic properties of HaPs.} Our findings underline that such dynamic structural effects appear even inside a nominal unit cell of HaPs and, therefore, motivate future work to explore how structural deviations that cannot be inferred from consideration of just the average geometry and small atomic displacements impact optoelectronic and other properties of these materials.